jjunior84/airflow_series/01_setting_up/README.md

 #### gcp_service_account.json
 It is the file used to connect with GCP services that will be referred into your connections or used by bash commands, this file could be generated into google cloud console [here, google page](https://cloud.google.com/iam/docs/service-accounts).
-For

 <span style="font-size:0.7em;">
-some information was ommited by security reasons, use from your GCP project instead.
+some information was omitted by security reasons, use from your GCP project instead.

 ```json
 {